EdDataScienceEES/tutorial-ellencrombie/index.md

 Now, because the palmerpenguins dataset only contains island names, rather than coordinates, we need to do some editing to the date frame to include these.
 I have found approximate co ordinates using google maps for this tutorial.

-I am also adding an colomn to indiacte population size (based on isladn the penguin came from as this will be intergrated into the map as well.
+I am also adding an column to indicate population size (based on island the penguin came from as this will be integrated into the map as well.

 Making additions to data: